SELinuxProject/selinux/SECURITY.md

 * Jason Zaman, perfinion@gentoo.org
   *  (GPG fingerprint) 6319 1CE9 4183 0986 89CA  B8DB 7EF1 37EC 935B 0EAF
 * Ondrej Mosnacek, omosnace@redhat.com

+If unsure about whether an issue is in kernel or userspace, feel free to send it to both the kernel and userspace maintainers and the maintainers will handle it internally.

 ### Resolving Sensitive Security Issues